 - 2 vegan sausages chopped (we use Beyond Meat’s Hot Italian)

-- 2 tbsp fresh sage minced
+- 2 tablespoon fresh sage minced

-- 2 tbsp fresh thyme minced
+- 2 tablespoon fresh thyme minced

 - Sea salt and black pepper to taste

 - 1 14 oz bag unseasoned cubed breadcrumbs